 Then whole night sleep - 12 hours (with latching on and off as per demand)

-We massage her body and head, sing song and do every other thing to sooth her.
-But this will just distract her from crying.
+We massage her body and head, sing songs and do other things to soothe her, but this will just distract her from crying.
 This doesn't relax her.

-We can see that she wants to sleep, but she is so tired and pissed, that we wont be able to relax and feed and sleep.
+We can see that she wants to sleep, but she is so tired and cranky that we won't be able to relax and feed and sleep.

 Last time she was awake for about 14 hours, after that, she was too tired and slept.

-She has gone through breath holding spells 2-3 times.
-That's the reason we don't let her cry much and leave her on the bed unattended.
+She has gone through breath-holding spells 2-3 times.
+That's the reason we don't let her cry much nor leave her on the bed unattended.

 But it gets very difficult for us now especially in the COVID lockdown time.